Why did Lief and I move to Ireland 20 years ago?

 Jay Snyder and his wife chose Granada, Nicaragua (where they’re building something extraordinary).

 Tuey Murdock recently settled in Nicaragua’s capital, Managua, and sends rave reviews of her new life in paradise.

-David Finzer chose Uruguay, which he compares to “Eisenhower’s America” and insists is one of but four places in the world where any sensible soul would hang his hat given any choice (the others according to David are Croatia, Slovenia, and Panama).
+David Finzer chose Uruguay, which he compares to “Eisenhower’s America” and insists is one of but four places in the world where any sensible soul would hang his hat given any choice (the others, according to David, are Croatia, Slovenia, and Panama).

 Mike Sager says he can’t understand why anyone would live anywhere other than Ecuador, where he’s been savoring the beach life on the cheap for the past year-and-a-half.

 Alex and Judith considered the whole world when they decided it was time to leave London, where they’d been spending time for many years.
 After months of exhaustive research and weighing the pluses and minuses of dozens of countries, the relocation destination that ranked squarely at the top of their list?
-Panama.